 Cats and dogs as pets translate to a serious commitment which not every family is ready for.
+Also there are thousands of pets being abandoned so please realise the challenge ahead of you if you do decide to get a pet and consider adopting from a shelter.
 That does not mean that you have to give up on your love of animals because we have plenty of other options which your family can easily adopt.
 Other than the “commitment issues,” some people don’t like to play commonly.
+Additionally if you have children learn here how to introduce a pet to your child and vice versa.
 Cats and dogs are the most common pets all over the world, and some people like to opt for more exotic pets.
 This list is going to be an adventurous ride for animal lovers since we have summed up the best pet options besides cats and dogs.

 Weight: 2.2-5.5 pounds

 Who does not fantasize about bugs bunny as a pet?
 Rabbits have long been characterized as playful and fluffy cute animals.
 Rabbits are a symbol of life in many cultures.
 The association of bunny with Easter is clear since rabbits have traditionally symbolized fertility.

 Rabbits are loved by kids, too, because of their iconic floppy ears.
 The super-soft fur of rabbits makes it very hard to resist cuddling with these fluffy fellows.
 Rabbits can learn things too and come when called.
 They are known to form strong bonds with their owners also.

 For those who are looking for an escape from parent responsibilities, rabbits might not be a perfect choice because they require special care, large space, and good quality food.